 The name is a mile long (S-adenosylmethionine) but it’s a molecule that is within our bodies, but as we age, less is produced.
 Theoretically, this supplement can treat clinical depression with few side effects.
 However, it can be expensive and it may react badly with some medications.
 Research is ongoing, but is promising.

-Panic attacks are an anxiety disorder, normally treated with antidepressants and therapy.
-Natural remedies for depression and anxiety are available and do not have the side effects of antidepressants.
-Continue reading below for wonderful tips from Earth Clinic readers on how to deal with panic attacks naturally.
+Continue reading below for helpful tips from Earth Clinic readers on how to deal with panic attacks naturally.